 18. What databases do you use?

-This is another question that can help you get a sense of the company’s technical sophistication.
-If they mention a database that you’re not familiar with, it might be worth asking them to explain what it is and how it’s used.
+This question helps gauge the company’s technical sophistication.
+If they mention an unfamiliar database, ask them to explain what it is and how they use it.

 19. How much does the software engineer team need to interact with other teams?

-This question helps you understand how the company works and how well you will be able to work with other teams.
-If the company is very siloed, it may be difficult for your team to get work done.
-Alternatively, if the company is very collaborative, it will be easier for you to get up to speed.
+This question helps you understand how the company operates and your potential collaboration with other teams.
+If the company is very siloed, your team may face challenges.
+Conversely, a collaborative environment will help you get up to speed faster.

-You can also get a sense of how the company values collaboration.
-If they mention that collaboration is important, but don’t ask any questions about it, it may not be something that they prioritize.
+You can see how much a company values collaboration.
+If they say it’s important but don’t ask questions about it, they might not prioritize it.

 20. What is the process for making design choices on the team?

-Design decisions are an important part of the software engineering process, and it’s essential to understand how they are made on a team.
-This question can help you know how much input you’ll have in the design process and whether you’ll be able to push your own ideas forward.
+Design decisions are a key part of software engineering.
+This question shows how much input you’ll have in the process and if you can push your own ideas forward.
+Understanding it is essential for teamwork and creativity.

-It can also give you a sense of how well the team works together and how comfortable you’ll feel voicing your opinions.
-Moreover, it helps you gauge the interviewer’s opinion on taking design risks.
-A good interviewer will be open to taking risks when appropriate but also be mindful of not putting the team in a difficult position.
+It can show you how well the team collaborates and how comfortable you’ll be sharing your opinions.
+Plus, it helps you gauge the interviewer’s stance on taking design risks.
+A good interviewer welcomes risks when suitable but avoids putting the team in a tough spot.

 21. Do I need any non-technical skills?

-Non-technical skills are necessary for a software engineer because they will help you be successful in your career.
-Good communication skills are important so that you can explain your ideas to others and work well in a team.
-Asking this question will help you understand what the company is looking for in an ideal candidate.
+Non-technical skills are essential for a software engineer to succeed in their career.
+Good communication skills are important to clearly explain your ideas and collaborate effectively in a team.
+Asking this question helps you understand what the company seeks in an ideal candidate.

 22. Who is the person that I would report to?

-This question is essential because you want to know who you’ll be working with and their roles.
-You also want to get an idea of the company’s hierarchy.
+This question matters because you need to know who you’re working with and their roles.
+Understanding the company’s structure is equally important.

-Ask this question to gauge the potential for upward mobility in the company.
-If the person you report to is a director or higher, that’s a good sign.
-If you report to someone in a lower role, it may be more challenging to move up in the company.
+Ask if there’s potential for growth in the company.
+Reporting to a director or higher is a good sign.
+Reporting to someone in a lower role might make it harder to advance.

 23. How many meetings does the software engineer attend?

-The software engineer should ask the interviewer how many meetings they would be expected to attend.
-This is important to know because it will help the engineer gauge how much time they will need to dedicate to attending meetings.
+The software engineer should ask the interviewer how many meetings they’re expected to attend.
+This helps the engineer gauge how much time they need for meetings.

-If the engineer knows that they will be expected to attend a lot of meetings, then they can plan their work around that accordingly.
+If the engineer knows they’ll attend many meetings, they can plan their work around that.

 24. What is the size of the team?

-If the team is large, then you may specialize in one area and have less responsibility.
-Asking this question will help you determine if the team size is a good fit for your skills and personality.
+If the team is large, you might specialize in one area with fewer responsibilities.
+Asking about team size helps you see if it suits your skills and personality.

-The size of the team can also help you determine if the company is growing.
-A company with a large team may be expanding and have opportunities for growth in the future.
+The team size can indicate if a company is growing.
+A company with a large team might be expanding and have future opportunities for growth.

 25. What is the nicest aspect of being a part of this team?

-This question allows the interviewer to brag about their team a bit.
-It also gives you some insight into what the team values and what they think is important.
-If the team values kindness and friendliness, then it might find it a bit hard to fit in if you are more introverted.
-However, if the team values hard work and dedication over anything else, then it could be a perfect fit.
+This question lets the interviewer highlight their team.
+It also offers a glimpse into what the team values.
+If they value kindness and friendliness, it might be tough to fit in if you’re introverted.
+However, if they prioritize hard work and dedication, it might be a perfect fit.

-Asking this question also shows that you are interested in being a part of the team and that you care about finding the right fit for yourself.
-It shows that you want to be more than just a cog in the machine, but rather someone who will contribute to the team in a positive way.
+Asking this question shows you’re interested in being part of the team and care about finding the right fit.
+It demonstrates you want to contribute positively and not be just a cog in the machine.